Fiona was supported in curating a personal playlist for her father, who had lived with dementia.

-‘Earlier this year I read Sally’s book “Where Memories Go” which led me to look into Playlist for Life.
-Like so many families, my siblings and I have watched our strong, independent dad slowly disappear as the grip of dementia robs him of everything that once defined him.
-Communication has become increasingly difficult for him and he has become very withdrawn, so I thought a playlist was worth a try.
-My brother, whilst being cynical that it would work as dad was never particularly interested in music, agreed to take on the job of compiling the playlist.
+‘I had read Sally Magnusson’s book “Where Memories Go” which led me to look into Playlist for Life.
+Like so many families, my siblings and I had watched our strong, independent dad slowly disappear as the grip of dementia robbed him of everything that once defined him.
+Communication had become increasingly difficult for him and he had become very withdrawn, so I’d thought a playlist was worth a try.
+My brother, whilst being cynical that it would work as Dad was never particularly interested in music, agreed to take on the job of compiling the playlist.
 With some suggestions from my mum (including a few rugby songs!) and just going with popular music of dad’s youth in the 50s and 60s, he put together about 3 hours of music on a special “dementia friendly” music player.

 “Well, that music player is a massive success.
 I put almost 70 songs onto it (so that’s over 3 hours), and Mum and Dad listened to the whole lot this morning.
-Apparently Dad could remember loads of the words, and could name the singers – sometimes when Mum couldn’t!
+Apparently, Dad could remember loads of the words and could name the singers – sometimes when Mum couldn’t!

 Mum said it was quite an emotional experience for her seeing Dad so normal.
 It’s amazing what a powerful trigger this has turned out to be.
 I know music is often cited as something that can really get through to dementia sufferers, but I’ll admit I’m very surprised at how well it worked given that Dad has never been especially interested.
 It’s given them both a very happy day.”